Last Updated on April 20, 2022 by Grow with Bovees

 They can be mixed with potting soil by hand, and are most commonly used in outdoor gardens, but can also be used in indoor plant containers.

-Just like liquid fertilizers, there are both organic and chemical granular options available, but again, organic is an excellent choice for most indoor gardeners.
+Just like liquid fertilizers, there are both organic and chemical granular fertilizer options available, but again, organic is an excellent choice for most indoor gardeners.

 Granular organic plant fertilizer contains naturally derived ingredients such as sulfate of potash, dehydrated worm castings, blood meal, bone meal, rock phosphate, limestone, and plant-based natural ingredients.